Attano/Equilibrium/README.md

 > - Increased godframes for all SI classes(except Spitter) by **0.1s**.
 > - All SI are now able to break doors with a single scratch instead of 3.
 Hunters are also able to pounce through a non-damaged door, instantly breaking it.
 > - Fixed second team having different SI spawns on round start.
+> - The following campaigns will have the flow Tank enabled, and the first event Tank disabled on their respective finales: (all other finales will keep their flow Tank disabled)
+> 	- Swamp Fever
+> 	- No Mercy
+> 	- Death Toll
+> 	- Blood Harvest
 > - Mapinfo tweaked: a couple of custom distance/bonus edits.
 > - Replaced `Survivor MVP` with the new `L4D2 Play Stats`.
 > - Per numerous requests, replaced audial bacteria sounds for initial spawns with chat prints.